onedarnleyroad/MapboxWrapper/README.md

 Add a marker, with `coords`, `data` being information passed to `template`.
 Template should be an instance of `twig.js` as `template.render( data )` will be called.
 Generally this method isn't really needed as you can use the markers or clusters option.

-#### `wrapper.addMarkers( options )`

-Uses the `MapboxMarkers` function to streamline adding multiple markers to a map:
+# Adding Multiple Markers

+Add a set of markers en masse.
+If you want to use clustering, do not use this, use `addClusters` below.

 ```
 var markers = wrapper.addMarkers( options );
 ```

-Available Options:
+## Options:

-`options.locations`
+### `options.locations`
-An array of objects with data on the marker (that you may use however, but usually for templating the marker HTML) and locations, eg:
+An array of objects with a lat long array, and arbitrary data for each HTML marker (that you may use however you need, but usually for templating the marker HTML) and locations, eg:

 ```
-[{
+[
+	{
     	"location":["1.30151920","38.98263570"],
 	    "title": "My Marker",
     	"customProp": "My Custom Prop Value"
 	},
-{
+	{ // etc },
-    // etc
+	{ // etc },
-},]
+]
 ```

-`options.addClass`
+### `options.addClass`
 Add a css class name to the mapbox HTML element that is rendered.

-`options.template`
+### `options.template`
 Assumes a 1dr templating template (our twig.js wrapper) but basically calls this:
-`template.render( markerData )`

-in other words,  each object's properties in the `options.locations` array will be applied as markerData to the template.render function.
-So you could fake a different templating function.
+`template.render( markerData )` so in other words, each object in the `options.locations` array will be applied as an argument to the template.render function.
+So you could use a different template function, as long as it has a `render` method that takes an object as its only argument.
+Or, set this to false, and use `elementCallback` (below) instead to manually apply your own form of templating.

-`options.onClick'
+### `options.onClick`

 Pass a function callback for the marker click eg:

 ```
 {
     onClick: function( e ) {
-        // `this` is the mapbox Marker object
+        // `this` is set to the particular mapbox Marker instance
         // e is the event data
     }
 }
 ```

-`options.elementCallback`
+### `options.elementCallback`
 Pass a function callback when the element is rendered on the map.
 This is a one time 'just after it's added' function so you can use this instead of templating, or on click or whatever eg: